Health & Insurance

 The distinguishing feature between private and NHS dentists is simply whether or not they offer NHS treatment.
 Other services or additional treatments are not affected by this.

 While the NHS dental treatment is obviously the less expensive one by a huge margin, you will not be able to receive any treatment that goes beyond what is clinically necessary to keep your mouth and teeth healthy.
 Anything else you might want to request from your UK dentist, such as cosmetic procedures or higher quality fillings or crowns, will have to be taken care of privately and paid out of pocket.

-UK Dentists: Choosing Private Care
+Beat the Shortage: Choosing Private Care

 There might be other advantages for patients opting for private dentistry, though.
 These are first and foremost due to the limited availability of NHS dentists, a problem that exists in many areas of the UK.
 Your private dentist will, however, not necessarily offer better service or have a nicer atmosphere in their practice simply because they are more costly.

 As you do not have to register with UK dentists in order to receive NHS treatment, it might be worth your while to shop around for the right dentist if you do not need dental care urgently.
 But again, please keep in mind that NHS dentists are in high demand.
 If you find one you like and NHS treatment is your preferred option, give them a try.

 Visits to UK dentists are not free of charge.
 However, this does not mean that you have to pay each time you go.
 Depending on which type - or band, as the NHS term is ─ of treatment is ordered, you will be asked to pay 19, 54, or 234 GBP for band 1, 2, or 3, respectively.
 This is the price for the entire course of treatment, regardless of how many sessions are needed to complete it.

 Some of the treatments included in the three bands are: